500Foods/WelcomeToTroodon/README.md

 ## Level Two - Get to work!
 This list is aimed at those who might be planning for a more production-oriented environment.
 Maybe you're using your printer in a business.
 Maybe you have an Etsy store.
 Maybe you print a lot of the same things over and over again.
 Or maybe you just like to tinker.
-Here's a bunch of ideas for tools and techniques and things to have on hand to ensure reliable prints day in and day out.
-Here again we're not touching anything in the main filament path of the printer, but instead focused on everything around it.
+Here are modifications that can help ensure reliable prints day in and day out.
+And again, we're not touching anything in the main filament path of the printer, but instead focused on everything around it.
 Often, small updates or modifications can make a big difference in the day-to-day experience.
 These are intended to be on the less expensive and easy-to-implement side of the fence, accessible to most everyone without too much of a learning curve.

 - [TAP Upgrades](https://github.com/500Foods/WelcomeToTroodon/blob/main/tap_upgrades.md)
 - TAP Alternatives
-- Build Plates
+- Alternative Build Plates
 - Chamber Fans/Filters
 - Chamber Lighting
 - Multi-Color/Material Options